Creating a Website

 • Create a Quarto website

-Make a New GitHub Repository
+Make the Website’s GitHub Repository

 From your GitHub “Repositories” tab, click the “New” button.
-It may be either blue or green depending on your GitHub settings.

-Screen capture of top bit of 'Repositories' tab of a GitHub user's profile
+Screencapture of top bit of 'Repositories' tab of a GitHub user's profile

-Repository Names & Website URLs
+Repository Name & Website URL Aside

-github.com/owner/repository owner.github.io/repository
+Generic: github.com/owner/repository owner.github.io/repository

 So, think about a repository name that will make your URL informative without being overly long if someone needs to type it manually.